 Pinyin and pronunciation:

-Chinese Pinyin system is composed of two parts—phonetic alphabets and tone marks.
+What is Chinese Pinyin?
+The Chinese Pinyin system is composed of two parts—phonetic alphabets and tone marks.
 There are four tone marks and five tones in total; one of the tones—light tone, does not need a mark.
 We’ll come to that later.
 Let’s see the phonetic alphabets first.

 Chinese phonetic alphabets, usually called Chinese Pinyin, are the Latinized version of Chinese characters’ phonetic annotations.
 It was officially formulated in the 1950s.
 In the Pinyin system, we have: